 April 21 @ 10:00 am - 2:00 pm$10.00

 On Saturday, April 21, 2018, the Presbytery of Greater Atlanta invites congregations, pastors, seminarians and friends to gather as one for a special event featuring prominent Christian pastor, author, speaker and activist Brian McLaren at Shallowford Presbyterian Church.
 For just $10 you will be given the opportunity to enjoy worship, brunch, small group conversations, all led by Brian McLaren himself.
 Spend Saturday, April 21, 2018 from 10:00 am to 2:00 pm to hear all about his passion for “a new kind of Christianity.”
-Brian McLaren will also preach the 8:45 am and 11:00 am services at Shallowford Presbyterian Church on Sunday, April 22, 2018.RSVP Now
+Brian McLaren will also preach the 8:45 am and 11:00 am services at Shallowford Presbyterian Church on Sunday, April 22, 2018.
+Deadline to register is April 18, 2018.RSVP Now

 9:00-10:00 am – Registration in the Atrium

 10:00-10:30 am – Worship in the Sanctuary

 10:30-11:30 am – Brian McLaren keynote and sermon with Q&R in the Sanctuary